Calebmkelly/surfs_up/README.md

 while the temperatures look great, developing queries to find the the precipitation rate for each month can help bring a better understanding of the wheather conditions in Oahu, as many people may not like surfing or eating ice cream in the rain.

-Below is a screen shot of two queries that can be run: Query one grabs the precipitation data from june, and Query two grabs precipitation data from December
+Below is a screen shot of two queries that can be run: the first query grabs the precipitation data from june, the second query grabs precipitation data from December.

 ![Additional_Queries.png](https://github.com/Calebmkelly/surfs_up/blob/main/Resources/Additional_Queries.png)